tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 Begin by opening the [Example CryptoRight EIP](Activities/LP-02-Ins_Building_to_a_Smart_Contract_Specification/Unsolved/ExampleEIP.md) and displaying it for the class.

-* In earlier classes we took a look at variety of the EIP specifications located on [https://eips.ethereum.org/EIPS](https://eips.ethereum.org/EIPS)
+* In earlier classes we took a look at a variety of the EIP specifications located on [https://eips.ethereum.org/EIPS](https://eips.ethereum.org/EIPS)

 * Today we will be taking a new example EIP, and are going to be breaking it down and translating it into functioning code.

+Together with the class read the `Simple Summary`, `Abstract` and the `Motivation` sections of the EIP.